The Expectation Gap: When Hiring Promises Meet Workplace Reality

 Communication Approach

-When discussing with your manager, focus on alignment rather than accusation:
+When discussing with your manager, keep the frame on alignment:

 “I want to ensure I’m meeting expectations for this role.
 During the interview process, we discussed [specific promise].
 I want to understand how that fits into my current responsibilities and when I might have opportunity to work on those areas.”